 English as a Second Language Center

-Attendance times and days are flexible (you can attend and work in the ESL Center when you have time and while it is open).
-Enrollment in another ESL course at the same time is not required.
+Attendance time and days are flexible, which means you can attend and work in the ESL Center when you have time and while it is open.
+And remember- you don't need to be enrolled in any other ESL classes to work in the ESL Lab.

 The ESL lab is flexible for you.
 How to register

-No. You can register up to week 10, but you will need to come to the ESL Center to register.
-We strongly recommend registering (and attending) the ESL Center courses during the beginning of the semester.
-(Don't wait!)
+No. You can register up to week 9, but you will need to come to contact the ESL Center Coordinator, Krista Hess, to get a permission number.
+Her email: email@example.com

 Contact ESL Center